Poofjunior/HardwareModules/OV7670_Ctrl/README.md

 Data should be captured on the rising edge of thi PCLK signal.
 This clock signal is a derivative of the input XCLK signal fed into the OV7670.

+### SCCB Details
+SCCB is a "functional equivalent" to Philips' I2C interface, though there may be some subtle differences.
+(I don't think clock-stretching is implemented.)
+If you're planning to write your own driver, keep in mind that the default built-in I2C peripheral for you microcontroller may not work "out-of-the-box" because it may also be doing additional checks for ACK/NACKs sent from the slave and freeze if these aren't present.
+I suspect this is the case since numerous people have tried (including Jorge) to get the default I2C peripheral working with SCCB, but haven't managed to get it to work.
+If you can disable some of those aformentioned "checks," you may be able to get your I2C peripheral working with the OV7670's SCCB interface.

+For this driver, since everything is handled by the FPGA, I wrote a quick state machine that emulates an SCCB transfer.